pptacher/web_scraper/paris.fr/README.md

 4. Done.

 Retry if you get an error.
+You should better sign out from your paris.fr account if you have one, because that may change the flow of the booking.

 ## Requirements